dmbarbour/glas/docs/GlasDesign.md

 ## Programs

-Programs are values with a known interpretation.
-This specific program model is the one Glas systems use for language module compile functions and runnable command line applications.
-It is designed for simplicity, compositionality, local reasoning, and lightweight metaprogramming - functions are second-class, linking is static, evaluation is eager and sequential, conditionals are backtracking.
-Embedded annotations can support performance, static analysis, and runtime debugging.
+Programs are simply values with a standard interpretation.
+The interpretation described here is the one used by the command line for use in language modules and runnable applications.
+It is designed for simplicity, compositionality, and convenient integration with the application model at cost to flexibility.
+Performance depends on embedded annotations and some specialized optimizations.

+Programmers usually express these programs indirectly, e.g. write ".g0" files that compile into dictionaries of reusable programs.
+Metaprogramming features can mitigate flexibility.

 ### Stack Operators